rallu/kyllikki/README.md

 # Kyllikki API template

-Kyllikki is highly opionated template for building AWS Lambda API [Serverless](https://www.serverless.com) endpoints with typescript decorators.
+Kyllikki (Küllikki) is highly opionated template for building AWS Lambda API [Serverless](https://www.serverless.com) endpoints with typescript decorators.
 Goal is to provide framework that is easy to read and understand.
 For this reason @decorator based aproach is used.
 Another leading idea is that code should generate Open Api v3.0.0 code.

 This template relies on [Serverless-webpack](https://github.com/serverless-heaven/serverless-webpack).
 Manual installation is possible also.